reeshuffled/reeshuffled.github.io/_posts/2023-11-28-What-Makes-A-Great-Brewery-Experience?.md

 Lean into the fun/unseriousness of craft brewing.
 * Can art, naming, descriptions are all a part of a good brand.
     * It especially helps on Untappd because there is nothing sadder than a beer that has no image or description and only a few check-ins
-* The way your brewery looks and feels is an extension of your brand, so make it feel like a place that people would want to come and hang out at.
+* The way your brewery looks and feels is an extension of your brand too.

+Make it feel like a place that people would want to come and hang out at.
-    * We don't need another warehouse industrial or all wood brewery aesthetic.
+* We don't need another warehouse industrial or all wood brewery aesthetic, make it feel comfy.

-Host events.
+* Don't play music too loud, people come to breweries to hang out with people and be able to talk.
+* I think that you should have a combination of a bar and a variety of other table/seating size arrangements.
+    * Some people come in with a large group, while some come with a smaller group, and the bar can always accommodate people who may fly solo.
+    * A combination of indoor and outdoor seating is obviously the dream if you can manage it.
-* Brewery tours, trivia nights, paint and sips; the ideas are endless as long as you can get different demographics in the door to try your product and become fans.
+* Host events: Brewery tours, trivia nights, paint and sips; the ideas are endless as long as you can get different demographics in the door to try your product and become fans.
     * Collaborate with other organizations doing cool stuff already!